Best Car-Buying Sites Online for Free New Car Quotes

-Before online car-buying sites existed, the only way to get car dealers to compete was by driving to several different dealerships, finding a new car, and then wasting hours haggling over price.
-The sites below are the best online car-buying sites that I recommend.
+Before online car-buying sites existed, the only way to get car dealers to compete was to drive to several different dealerships, find a new car, and then waste hours haggling over price.
+These are the best online car-buying sites I recommend.

 You can use specific online car-buying platforms to get car dealers to compete for your business by starting a new car price bidding war.
-Gathering new car price bids from as many local dealers as possible is the key to getting the best deal.
+The key to getting the best deal is to gather new car price bids from as many local dealers as possible.
 Then you can shop them against each other until no one can match your best price.

 What is an Online Car-Buying Site?